dwyl/javascript-todo-list-tutorial/README.md

 git clone https://github.com/dwyl/learn-elm-architecture-in-javascript.git && learn-elm-architecture-in-javascript
 ```

-### 2. Open one of the Example `.html` files in your Web Browser
+### 2. Open Example `.html` file in Web Browser

-e.g: `examples/counter-basic/index.html`:
+When you open `examples/counter-basic/index.html` you should see:

 ![elm-architecture-counter](https://cloud.githubusercontent.com/assets/194400/25780607/d2251eac-3321-11e7-8e65-9abbfa204fb3.gif)

-Try clicking on the buttons to increase/decrease the counter
+Try clicking on the buttons to increase/decrease the counter.

 ### 3. Edit Some Code!

 In your Text Editor / IDE of choice,
-edit one of the _value_ of the model
+edit the _initial value_ of the model
 (_e.g: change the initial value from 0 to 9_):

 ![elm-architecture-code-update](https://cloud.githubusercontent.com/assets/194400/25780662/adff6418-3323-11e7-8089-fae4bdc515e8.gif)